The best hotels in Sidi Bou Said

 Avoid shooting inside Café des Nattes without permission.
 The narrow lane down to the beach (Rue de la Plage) has the best door compositions.
 Early morning (8-9am) before the tour groups is the other golden window.

-Sidi Bou Said's best neighborhoods
+Sidi Bou Said's best hotel regions

 The village itself is tiny.
 The best hotels are converted traditional Dar houses on the main road and clifftop side streets.
 Carthage (7km) and La Marsa (3km) have more options.